Nigella sativa

 The Prophet's seed — Anatolian cultivation since pre-Ottoman times, hammam-tradition staple.

 Black seed (Nigella sativa) is documented in Anatolian-Islamic medicine for nearly fourteen centuries.
-The plant is grown in the central Anatolian plain — primarily Konya and Niğde — and forms one of the four anchor plants of the Thermées line.
+The plant is grown in the central Anatolian plain — primarily Konya and Niğde — and has been a staple of the Anatolian apothecary, the hammam, and the household for as long as records survive.

 In the hammam tradition, black seed oil was rubbed into the scalp and skin after the bath.
-Modern dermatology has confirmed several of the historical claims (acne reduction, mild antibacterial effect), but Bithyné does not lean on clinical language.
-The plant has earned its place over centuries of practice.
+Modern dermatology has since confirmed several of the historical claims (acne reduction, mild antibacterial effect), but the plant earned its place over centuries of unaided practice — long before that language existed.

 Properties: antibacterial, sebum-balancing, deeply nourishing.
 Traditional uses: scalp oil, post-bath skin, after-shave equivalent.